 In 2023 PHSNE reached an important milestone—age 50.
 Since its birthday in April 1973, PHSNE has grown from an “idea”, to a fledging club, to a highly respected non-profit organization dedicated to the preservation of historic images, photographic equipment, and history of the people who created our world of photography.

-On December 3rd, John Felix, current President of PHSNE, will discuss the society’s origins and how it evolved over the years.
+In this recorded meeting, John Felix, current President of PHSNE, discusses the society’s origins and how it evolved over the years.
 In many respects, today’s PHSNE is not like your father’s (or grandfather’s).
 Some things have changed significantly while other aspects of PHSNE have changed little, or not at all.

-John’s presentation will touch upon the evolution of PHSNE’s Photographica show, the Journal, snapshots, monthly programs, auctions, and other aspects of our organization over the past five decades.
-His presentation will also include photos of many of the individuals who helped build PHSNE, as well as pictures from field trips and events over the years.
+John’s presentation touches upon the evolution of PHSNE’s Photographica show, the Journal, snapshots, monthly programs, auctions, and other aspects of our organization over the past five decades.
+His presentation also includes photos of many of the individuals who helped build PHSNE, as well as pictures from field trips and events over the years.
 Don’t be surprised if some of us look a bit younger than we do today.

-The discussion will include the current status of PHSNE and the challenges the organization will face as it strives to remain a vibrant organization for another 50 years.
+The discussion includes the current status of PHSNE and the challenges the organization will face as it strives to remain a vibrant organization for another 50 years.

 John became a member of PHSNE in 1980 and served in numerous positions over the past 40+ years.
 These include Board Member-At-Large, Program Chair, Vice President, and President in the late 1990s.
 After leaving the Board in the mid-1990s to spend more time with his four young children, he rejoined the Board in 2017 and began serving on the Publications Committee.
 He became PHSNE’s President, for the second time, in 2022.